 State regulators also have opened an investigation, which entails inspecting all vehicle and driver records.
 The Washington Utilities and Transportation Commission will meet Monday to discuss its authority to shut down the company until that review is complete, Inslee said.

-The amphibious vehicle involved in the crash - known as Duck No. 6 - underwent regular annual examinations by a federally certified inspector, most recently in 2015 and 2014, and met federal standards, said commission spokeswoman Amanda Maxwell. null
+The amphibious vehicle involved in the crash - known as Duck No. 6 - underwent regular annual examinations by a federally certified inspector, most recently in 2015 and 2014, and met federal standards, said commission spokeswoman Amanda Maxwell.

 NTSB: Duck boat in Seattle crash didn't have recommended fix